-During the fall, Research Fellows participate in the Community Learning Research Colloquium (CLIC 400 with Professor Laura Holt) on Fridays 12-12:50pm for an additional 0.5 credit, attend monthly Common Hour events, and publicly present their projects in December.
+In Spring 2022, Research Fellows will participate in the Community Learning Research Colloquium (CLIC 400 with Professor Jack Dougherty) on Fridays 12-12:50pm for a 0.5 credit addition to their independent study, internship, community learning course, or senior thesis/project.
+Fellows will also attend monthly Common Hour events, and publicly present their projects at the end of the semester.
 Fellows receive a $250 expense grant per project to support their work, and faculty sponsors receive a $1,000 expense grant or stipend per project for participating and supervising student work.

-To be eligible, Trinity students must be rising sophomores, juniors or seniors, who have already completed a Community Learning Initiative (CLI) course or participated in a community engagement project while studying abroad.
+To be eligible, Trinity students must be rising sophomores, juniors or seniors, who have already completed a Community Learning (CL) course or participated in a community engagement project while studying abroad.

 1) Identify a research or creative project that serves the goals of a Hartford-area community partner: